 Although you can live and work in the United States and enjoy most of the same benefits as U.S. citizens, you do not yet have the full rights of a citizen.
 These are some of the limitations you will face as a green card holder:

 You cannot vote in U.S. elections until you are a citizen

-You cannot run for political office in the United States.
+You cannot run for U.S. political office